 The customer is only half of what needs to be understood.
 You also need to understand the market as a whole.

 I like to think of a market as the sum of the interactions of all participants within that market (including your competitors).

 Understanding those interactions enables us to get a wholistic perspective of what is going on and helps us make important product decisions like:

 There are a number of different tools you can use to analyse this but one I like is the PESTEL analysis.
 It’s not a new one, but I like how big-picture and comprehensive it is.
 You can quickly identify which factors are relevant to you and then analyse those in more depth.
 You can also identify strengths and weaknesses and go further with a SWOT analysis.

-If you translate your market research into market requirements, and then meet those market requirements with Product requirements you can be certain your end-product has truly been created by the target customers and the market.
+If you translate your market research into desired customer and business outcomes, and then meet these with product outcomes you can be certain your end-product has truly been created by the target customers and the market.